prof-rossetti/intro-to-python/projects/freestyle/demo.md

 ## Evaluation

 Presentations will be evaluated on the basis of content and delivery.
-Strive to deliver presentations with clarity and confidence.
+Students should strive to deliver presentations with clarity and confidence.
 Impressive and memorable demonstrations are a great way to earn top grades.
-The professor may ask other students in the audience to evaluate the presentations, in which case these peer evaluations will be factored into the final presentation grade.
+The professor may ask other students in the audience to evaluate the presentations, in which case these peer evaluations may likely be factored into the final presentation grade.